Ulm-IQO/qudi/documentation/how_to_hardware_with_multiple_interfaces.md

 The decorator `@abstract_interface_method` has two purposes.

-One is to make the decorated method an _abstractmethod_ (see _abc_ module for more information), so that Python will raise an exception upon import if your derived hardware module does not implement this method.
+One is to make the decorated method an _abstractmethod_ (see [_abc_](https://docs.python.org/3/library/abc.html) module for more information), so that Python will raise an exception upon import if your derived hardware module does not implement this method.

-The other one enables you to "overload" the decorated method inside your derived hardware module.
+The other functionality enables you to "overload" the decorated method inside your derived hardware module.

 Let's look at an example on how this can be used in a hardware module based on the example classes presented in the previous section: